 Acupuncture and Pregnancy

-Numerous people have experienced acupuncture assisting them with fertility, but the benefits do not stop once conception occurs.
-Many women turn to acupuncture during pregnancy to assist with morning sickness, swollen ankles, back pain, sciatica, headaches, constipation, hemorrhoids and heartburn because acupuncture is a safe alternative to pharmaceuticals.
+Often people use acupuncture to assist them with fertility, but the benefits do not stop once conception occurs.
+Many women turn to acupuncture during pregnancy to ease morning sickness, swollen ankles, back pain, sciatica, headaches, constipation, hemorrhoids and heartburn because acupuncture is a safe alternative to pharmaceuticals.

 Some obstetricians recommend patients try acupuncture when the baby is in a breech position.
-We use the burning of an herb called mugwort above the skin.
-This technique has been used for centuries for this purpose.
+Traditionally the burning of an herb called mugwort above the skin is used.
+This technique has been done for centuries for this purpose.
 Research shows that this technique is most successful prior to 37 weeks.

 In the last few weeks of pregnancy weekly treatments are recommended to soften pelvic muscles, and ligaments, and prepare the body for labor.
 If labor induction becomes medically necessary, often women seek assistance through acupuncture as an alternative to chemical induction.
 If your body is ready, it can take 1-3 treatments to gently nudge for your body to get ready for labor.